virakkong/repo/readme.md

 > The reasons that I chose Bloc over other bootcamps is that Bloc bassically provide one-on-one mentorship (apparenticeship).
 This allow me to ask questions and get feedback and critics my works.
 Second, the carreer support from day 0.

 > I hope that  I could get a very fruitable experiences with Bloc and its community.
 I believe that with my well-educated mentor, I can be a good software engineer.
+I cannot wait to see you, Michael!